 Printer Friendly PDF

-Stomach cancer, also known as gastric cancer, forms in the tissues of the stomach.
+Stomach cancer (gastric cancer) forms in the tissues of the stomach.
 Cancerous cells can develop in any of the five layers of the stomach, from the innermost layer, the mucosa, to the outermost layer, the serosa.
 Most cases begin in the mucosa, which produces stomach acid and digestive enzymes.
 Symptoms, treatments, and survival rates all vary, depending on the cancer’s point of origin in the stomach.
 Cancers that begin in the mucosa, the innermost layer, are the most treatable, as they slowly grow out into the outer stomach layers.
 Cancers in the outer layers of the stomach are more likely to spread to nearby organs or lymph nodes.
 Stomach cancer that spreads into the lymph system is less treatable.
 Once a leading cancer killer in the United States, the disease has become less common.

-- Nearly two-thirds of those diagnosed with stomach cancer are over 65.
+- Approximately 60 percent of those diagnosed with stomach cancer are over 65.

 - Demographics: More men than women are diagnosed with the disease.
 People over the age of 50 and those with a family history of the disease have a higher risk of developing stomach cancer.
 Hispanics, African Americans, and Asian/Pacific Islanders are more likely to develop stomach cancer.